rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: NTMs combine neural networks with external memory, allowing the model to read from and write to the memory, mimicking the capabilities of a Turing machine.

+**Cost Function**: NTMs use a cost function that optimizes both the neural network parameters and the memory access patterns to minimize task-specific loss.

 **Example**: Developing advanced threat detection systems that require recalling past attack patterns and behaviors to identify new threats.

 ##### Differentiable Neural Computers (DNCs)
 **When to Use**: Use DNCs for tasks that require sophisticated memory management and long-term dependencies.

 **How It Works**: DNCs extend NTMs with improved memory access mechanisms, enabling more efficient storage and retrieval of information.

+**Cost Function**: DNCs use a cost function that includes terms for both the model performance and the efficiency of memory usage.

 **Example**: Enhancing incident response systems by leveraging DNCs to remember and apply lessons learned from past incidents to new situations.